djhemath/hemath.dev/content/blog/why-i-prefer-email-conversation-over-chat-messages.md

 draft: false
 type: blog
 excerpt: Writing emails and letters feel like thoughtful whereas chat messages feel like mindless replies
-categories: ["communication", "digital-life", "reflections"]
+categories: ["Communication"]
 ---

 I prefer email and letters more than chat messages, and you might to.
 We live in a wolrd of instant messages.
 Everything is just a quick tap away.

 But over sometime I realized that chat messages seem mindless and disposable.
 I often reply without thinking much, sometimes even on autopilot, and completely forget about the conversation later.
-It’s like my brain doesn’t register those interactions deeply.
+It's like my brain doesn't register those interactions deeply.

 On the other hand, emails and letters feel different.
-There’s a certain depth and intentionality in writing them.
-It’s not just about sending a message.
-It’s about crafting a response and thinking through words.
+There's a certain depth and intentionality in writing them.
+It's not just about sending a message.
+It's about crafting a response and thinking through words.

 Emails don't expect instant reply.
 There are no blue ticks adding a pressure to reply as soon as you read it.
 We can take time to think before writing.
 Moreover emails have structure, tldrs and threads.
 It just feels human for me.